rohanjq/dns-checker/README.md

 # dns-checker

-- Download dns-checker binary from releases, only compiled for windows as of now
+- Download dns-checker binary from releases, only compiled for linux as of now
 - Requires dig binary, that is why above

 ~~~